PsychoLlama/vim-plugin-nursery/README.md

 # Vim Plugin Nursery
-A custom nix channel serving half-baked vim plugins.
+A custom nix channel serving experimental vim plugins.

 ## Purpose
 One of my few joys is writing vim plugins, but not every idea is a good one.
 I need a place to experiment without fully committing to a new repository.